PRICKLY PEAR GUN CLUB

 - No alcoholic beverages or illegal drugs, nor anyone under the influence of same, are allowed on club grounds.

-- To avoid fire hazards, there will be no smoking on SHPDT property unless you are in your vehicle and discard the butts in your vehicle’s ashtray.
+- To avoid fire hazards, there will be no smoking on SHPDT property unless you are in or at your vehicle and discard the butts in your vehicle’s ashtray.
+DO NOT DISCARD BUTTS ON THE GROUND OR IN TRASH RECEPTICLES.

-- No hunting is allowed on club grounds.
+- No hunting of any kind is allowed on club grounds.

 - No tracer, incendiary, or armor-piercing ammunition, nor explosive devices other than standard ammo are allowed on club grounds.
 This includes all manner of fireworks.

-- Rapid fire and drawing from the holster are allowed as long as the shooter is displaying competence, caution, and hitting the berm with his shots.
-However, if deemed necessary, the shooter is obligated to obey the RSO in charge if he asks the shooter to slow down or cease the drawing and/or rapid fire exercises.
+- Rapid fire and drawing from the holster are only allowed in front of the shooting shelter AND when no one else is shooting, as long as the shooter is displaying competence, caution, and hitting the lower half of the berm with his shots.
+However, if deemed necessary, the shooter is obligated to obey the RSO in charge if he asks the shooter to slow down or cease the drawing and/or rapid-fire exercises.

 - No four wheelers or other ATVs, dirt bikes, etc. are allowed on the grounds.

-- Club members will be allowed to bring a non-member guest to the range 3 times before that person will be required to fulfill the requirements to become a club member.
-The non-member guest must have a valid FOID card and fill out a “Guest Form” and “Risk Waiver” each time they attend with the club member.
+- Club members will be allowed to bring a guest to the range; however, each non-member guest must have a valid FOID card (if 21 years of age or older), fill out a “Risk Waiver”, and pay a $5.00 range usage fee (payable to the club) each time they attend with the club member.
 Members must accompany their guests and the club member will be responsible for their safety and conduct while on club grounds.

-- The following types of targets are not allowed: metal targets, glass, explosive containers, and any type of frangible target (materials that break into pieces when hit) that could cause damage to club or range equipment, environmental damage to club grounds, or personal harm to anyone on or in the vicinity of club grounds.
+- The following types of targets are not allowed: glass, explosive containers, and any type of frangible target (materials that break into pieces when hit) that could cause damage to club or range equipment, environmental damage to club grounds (including litter), or personal harm to anyone on or in the vicinity of club grounds.
+The only metal targets allowed on the range will be those provided by the Club.

 - No loaded firearms may be anywhere on the grounds other than at the firing line.
-The only exception is for concealed carry weapons, which can be carried, but must be kept concealed until at the shooting point.
+The only exception is for concealed carry weapons, which can be carried, but must be kept holstered until at the shooting point.
+The only exceptions to this rule must first be cleared by permission from the CRSO, RSO, or other person in charge of the range.

-- When anyone is forward of the “Firing Points” to inspect or set targets no firearms will be handled in any manner by any person anywhere on range property.
+- When anyone is forward of the “Firing Area” to inspect or set targets no firearms will be handled in any manner by any person.

 - When finished shooting, the participants must clean up the range.